 - In June, guests StrikeUp Theatre, Berkshire Maestros and The Centre for Heritage and Family History talk about the new skills they had to learn in order to continue to teach their communities

 - In July, organisers and artistes from Reading Fringe Festival talk about putting on a Digital Fringe and what makes the events at the Fringe so special.

 Online events and performances

-The next online edition of Poets’ Café will take place on Friday 10 July from 8pm with poetry starting at 8:15pm.
-This month's guest is Luke Palmer and your host will be Jez Dyer.
-To book a one page, one poem, open mic slot, please email email@example.com and you will be sent a link to a Zoom event which you can access on the night.
+Speaking of South Street, the August edition of their regular Poets’ Café will once again take place online on Friday 14 August from 8.pm, with poetry starting at 8.15pm.
+This month, it's Covers Night, a chance to read one or two of your favourite poems by a poet you admire - and share why they appeal to you.
+The host this month is Damon Young.
+To book a one page, one poem, open mic slot, please email firstname.lastname@example.org and you will be sent a link to a Zoom event which you can access on the night.

 The long-running open mic Bohemian Night has gone virtual, with sessions on Zoom on Wednesdays at 8:30pm.
 Like the normal Boho sessions, uou can do anything you like: your own stuff, somebody else's stuff, as long as it doesn't involve getting naked or setting anything on fire, and preferably not at the same time...
 Head over to their Facebook page for details on how to join.

 On Saturday evenings at 5:30pm local singer Nicole Monique Johnson presents "Love in the time of Corona".
 Join her on Facebook Live for songs and stories for all ages and all spaces.